-The Kane Foundation was created in 1981 as a separate 501(c)(3) tax exempt, non-profit corporation to support the fundraising efforts of the John J. Kane Regional Centers.
-There is not a legal mandate for this Foundation but the Foundation provides an essential fundraising function to support the Kane Regional Centers.
-The Board of Trustees is comprised of a minimum of 9 and no more than 15 members with four designated members being the County Executive of Allegheny County, the President of County Council, the County Solicitor and the Executive Director of the Regional Centers.
+The Kane Foundation was created in 1981 as a separate 501(c)(3) tax exempt, non-profit corporation to support the fundraising efforts of the Kane Community Living Centers.
+Although a legal mandate for the Foundation does not exist, it fulfills a critical fundraising role by enhancing the quality of life of residents and their families at the Kane Community Living Centers.

+The Board of Trustees is comprised of a minimum of 9 and no more than 15 members with four designated members being the County Executive of Allegheny County, the President of County Council, the County Solicitor and the Executive Director of the Kane Community Living Centers.
 Non-designated Trustees serve four (4) year staggered terms.